 Saturday in the Park is a series of programs designed to educate the visiting public at Moundville Archaeological Park about the life ways of the Mississippian Indians who once inhabited the Moundville site.
-The majority of these programs are free with paid park admission.
-Check at museum or admission building for details, or call 205-371-8732.
-Most programs run from 10:00 am to 2:00 pm
+Saturday in the Park is held during the spring and fall and the majority of these programs are free with paid park admission.
+Most programs run from 11:00 am to 3:00 pm.
+Check at museum or admission building for details, or call 205-371-2234.

 This season’s Saturday in the Park was made possible by a private donation from one of our supporters.
 All programs listed above, including hands-on make and take activities, are included as part of the park’s admission fee.
 For more information contact the park’s education office at 205-371-8732.
 Persons interested in making donations to Saturday in the Park or other University of Alabama Museum programs can contact Kelli Harris at firstname.lastname@example.org.